 Pay & Benefits, Workplace and Wellbeing

-These are the underpinning elements in The Bridge™ — the absence of these can cause your bridge to collapse, or prevent you from forming a bridge at all.
-Pay and employee benefits are a necessity in any job, and are important supporting elements of The Bridge™.
+These are the underpinning elements in the Bridge™ — the absence of these can cause your bridge to collapse, or prevent you from forming a bridge at all.
+Pay and employee perks are a necessity in any job, and are important supporting elements of the Bridge™.
 Likewise, the care you put into your workplace and your employees’ wellbeing can drive productivity levels, define some of your company culture and bring your company values to life.

 The most important thing you can do as a leader is to take action.
 Today.
 Right now.
 So start where you can make the biggest impact the fastest.

 And lastly, know that engagement is never “done.”
 There’s no such thing a “perfect” engagement — it’s a work in progress, and it changes as your business and your people change, too.

 To read more about all 10 elements of our employee engagement model, the Engagement Bridge™, and hear from companies on how they've used the power of their people to increase profitability and create top-notch company culture, grab your copy of order Build It, The Rebel Playbook for World Class Employee Engagement.